 To start becoming better balanced, regain your confidence, and improve your chances of staying upright, enlist the help of a certified personal trainer.
 In Chandler, Arizona, Julia Johnson with Life in Motion Fitness is certified in Balance Training for Older Adults and will come to your home to take you safely through a program designed to improve your balance.
 No matter your age today, you can greatly benefit from starting a supervised exercise plan.

 Julia also designs exercise programs to help you attain many other goals you may have for your health and fitness.
-She specifically offers in-home fitness sessions in Ocotillo, Gilbert, Mesa and Sun Lakes, AZ, for your convenience.
+She specifically offers in-home fitness sessions for your convenience.
 Call for your FREE consultation, 480.264.9567.
 You may also visit her website for more information www.LifeInMotionFitness.com .
 Don’t ignore the fact that having good balance is very important.
 You don’t have to be afraid of falling!